davidfowl/DocsStaging/Buffers.md

 #### Processing a ReadOnlySequence\<T\>

 Processing a `ReadOnlySequence<T>` can be challenging because data can be split across multiple segments within the sequence.
 For the best performance split code in to a fast path that deals with the single segment case and a slow path deals with the data split across segments.
-There are a couple of ways of parsing data in multi-segmented sequences:
+There are a couple of ways of processing data in multi-segmented sequences:

 - Use the [`SequenceReader<T>`](#sequencereadert)
 - Parse data segment by segment, keeping track of the `SequencePosition` and index within the segment parsed. this will avoid unnecessary allocations but may be inefficient (especially for small buffers).